CitizenCaine

 Cainespotting

-The stills below, however, are taken from the scene at the Battersea Park carnival - UK running time 48 mins and 22 seconds - and look more likely.
+This screenshot is taken from the scene at the Battersea Park fun fair at UK running time 47m22s and looks more likely.
+(Apologies for the poor image quality, it’s from an old DVD.)
 Judge for yourself.